 - Raw Materials Footprint: The materials that are used to make a product, which accounts for how rare they are, whether they are renewable, how difficult they are to source, and how environmentally damaging it is to collect them.

 Recently, the company launched the Finch extension on Chrome, which helps people make wiser choices about products they are buying on Amazon.
-To date, Finch has rated over 250,000 products in 85 categories.
+To date, Finch has scored over 250,000 products in 85 categories.
 Once installed, the extension lives in the Chrome browser as a tab on the right-side of the screen.
-When browsing a product on Amazon, click the tab and it provides the sustainability score for the product (out of 10) and makes recommendations for the best-rated items in that product category.
+When browsing a product on Amazon, click the tab and it provides the sustainability score for the product (out of 10) and makes recommendations for the top-scored items in that product category.
 Read about the extension in action here and read more about the methodology here.

 Founded in 2020, Finch is a tool that educates people on the ins and outs of sustainability by turning complex scientific facts into simple, actionable insights.
 Launched as a browser extension, Finch fuses expert scores on products’ environmental and social impacts with functional reviews from real people to pinpoint the stuff you actually want to use, the stuff that doesn’t suck, and the stuff that’s better for the planet, all in one place.
 With a mission to decode sustainability and equip people with the knowledge to make decisions with confidence, Finch believes that we can sustain the planet and society without sacrifice when we make wiser choices, together.
 Learn more at www.choosefinch.com.